 Job Title: Grant Writer

 Join the Winning Futures team and help us prepare teens for success!
-This part-time position is for an experienced grant writer who will be responsible for writing grants, grant reports, funding letters, and proposals.
+This full-time position is for an experienced grant writer who will be responsible for writing grants, grant reports, funding letters, and proposals.
 You will also track information related to these items in our CRM/database.
 Your efforts will help us secure resources to make an impact on our students!

 “The atmosphere and energy of the company is something that I love.
 The people I work with are great, and everyone is extremely dedicated to their work and the cause.
 It is a well-organized and managed nonprofit, which has been wonderful to work for.”